PORTUGAL 10 Days

 Take a ride on the Historic Douro Train.

 Provesende - is a charming village.
-Explore the village by foot as it is very quiet and almost untouched town.
+Explore the village on foot, as it is a very quiet and almost untouched town.

 Another village further away is Aramante. <video>

 Visit the Mateus Palace.
-This palace, surrounded by beautiful gardens on a large farm, is one of the best examples of baroque civil architecture in Portugal.
+This palace, set in lovely gardens on a large estate, is one of Portugal’s finest examples of Baroque civil architecture.

 Overnight: Pinhao